mcjazzyfunky/js-surface/README.md

 mount(<Counter/>, 'app')
 ```

-In case you are using *ESLinter* with *eslint-plugin-react-hooks* the linter
+In case you are using *ESLint* with *eslint-plugin-react-hooks*, the linter
-will not like the syntax above (due to the lowercase first letter of function
+will not like the usage above (due to the lowercase first letter of function
 `render`).
-That's why the author's preferred way to define components
+That's why the preferred way to define components is the
-the following way:
+following:

 ```javascript
 const Counter = component({